 In San Antonio, Texas, there's more to Mexican fideo soup than vermicelli pasta and broth.
-Loaded with ground beef, potatoes, and pinto beans, San Antonians pride themselves on their version of the Texas soup, calling it fideo loco.
+Loaded with ground beef, potatoes, and pinto beans, San Antonians pride themselves on their version of the Texan soup, calling it fideo loco.
 Visiting the Alamo is great, but no visit to San Antonio is complete without a bowl of this Tex-Mex noodle soup (or stew depending on you speak to).

 What is Fideo Loco?

 Like sopa de fideo, fideo loco is a comfort food soup made with vermicelli pasta and broth.
 I like to think of fideo loco as an elevated sopa de fideo, a soup that originated in Spain.
 But who thought to add additional ingredients such as picadillo to the soup?

 San Antonio Fideo Loco Festival founder Roxanne Quintero shared with Austin 360 that she's been enjoying the soup since she was a child and that the soup has been in her family since her Great-Grandmother.
 "We were a family of six, and it was a cheap meal," she shares.
 "We had it whenever we had a box of fideo in the pantry and ground beef."